ikiwq/annex-backend/README.md

     mvn spring-boot:run

-Access the application in your web browser at http://localhost:8080 or the port you specified in the application.yaml file, and you're ready to go!
+Access the application in your web browser at http://localhost:8080 or the port you specified in the application.yaml file, and you're ready to go

-## In depth into the code
-This backend application supports cursor pagination.
-It's crucial to use cursor pagination since we are dealing with a social network that (should) handle thousands of new posts every minute, and a simple pagination would give us a lot of problems, such as duplicates.

-The majority of services support simple cursor pagination by using post ids.
-Once the frontend receives a list of posts, it will take the last received one's id, and use it as a cursor.
-But some services, such as liked and saved posts or the notification one, can't simply handle an aricle id as their cursor.

-The liked and saved elements are sorted by their creation date, not by the post they "contain".
-Since saves and likes are relationships inside the database, they have their own ids, which we can use for our pagination purposes.
-Inside the DTOs folder, there's a CursorPostResponse.

-    public class CursorPostsResponse {
-        List<PostResponse> posts;
-        Long cursor;
-    }

-It contains a list of posts and a cursor.
-For example, a function that returns a user's liked posts would do:

-     cursor = cursorLikes.get(0).getLikeId() + 1;

- As I said before, we will take the ID from the relationship, not the posts, and send it to the frontend with the posts.